kanzodotjava/RefugeeLINK/Doc/use-Cases/uc010/UserStory010.md

 9. I should be able to access my account later to update my information if necessary.

 ## Notes
-- This registration process should be secure and protected to ensure the privacy and security of refugee data.
+- This regis1tration process should be secure and protected to ensure the privacy and security of refugee data.
 - The registration process should be intuitive and easy to understand, considering potential language and cultural barriers of users.